epwalsh/obsidian.nvim/README.md

   open_app_foreground = false,

-  -- Optional, by default commands like `:ObsidianSearch` will attempt to use -- telescope.nvim, fzf-lua, and fzf.nvim (in that order), and use the -- first one they find.
+  -- Optional, by default commands like `:ObsidianSearch` will attempt to use -- telescope.nvim, fzf-lua, and fzf.vim (in that order), and use the -- first one they find.
 By setting this option to your preferred -- finder you can attempt it first.
 Note that if the specified finder -- is not installed, or if it the command does not support it, the